To finish our build

-Barrier is a great defensive pick on Lux.
-Considering how vulnerable she is, the extra shield is more useful than Ignite would be.
+Heal is a great defensive pick on Lux.
+Considering how vulnerable she is, the extra health is more useful than Ignite would be.
 Also, it's quite unlikely that you would be in range to cast Ignite most of the time.
-I personally prefer Barrier over Ignite right now, due to the additional safety it provides, and because Lux doesn't really need Ignite to secure kills anyway.
+I personally prefer Heal over Ignite right now, due to the additional safety it provides, and because Lux doesn't really need Ignite to secure kills anyway.
 Her base damage is quite high, and she has a long ranged snipe in Final Spark if needed.

 Teleport is a summoner spell useful for a variety of purposes, from defending a tower, returning to lane quickly, or ganking.
 I suggest this if you're going for a passive farm lane, since this allows you greater mobility, while sacrificing early kill potential.
 It's useful against enemies that you know you won't be able to kill easily, such as Galio and Cho'Gath.
 Ignite is typically used to finish off a low health enemy, which is something you WON'T be doing against someone you can't kill.